 1974 satin rosewood Emmons push-pull D-10 8×5

 This guitar has a very standard Emmons set up; 8×5 with E’s on the left but I’ll be happy to switch it to Day style, (or your own copedent) at no extra charge (as long as no additional parts are required).
 The Emmons single coil pickups are wound to about 18K ohms.
-Includes a nice leg/pedal rod bag and a like new Wade Thomas hard case.
+The guitar plays great, has that distinctive Emmons push-pull bell-like tone and wonderful sustain!
+Included is a nice leg/pedal rod bag and a like new Wade Thomas hard case.

 Please feel free to call or email me with any questions.